dessy/dessy/index.markdown

 Hi, I'm Dessy.
 =======

-I'm a software developer in Toronto, and the CTO and Co-Founder of
+I'm a software developer in Toronto, and the CTO and co-founder of
 <a href="http://greengagemobile.com" target="_blank">Greengage</a>.
 I studied engineering at Queen’s, and fell in love with software development shortly after.
 When I'm not busy coding, you can find me at local